-Recertification and conditions for recertification
+Recertification and conditions for recertification recertification.

-future compliance with ISCC requirements.
-This also applies if certificates were suspended or withdrawn or if the economic operator was excluded from recertification.
 Examples for conditions are the application of a higher risk level for audits, the obligation of additional surveillance audits after a specified period of time, the submission of specified documents (e.g. Sustainability Declarations) to the CB and/or ISCC for a specified period of time (e.g. one mass balance period), or the obligation of trainings for relevant members of staff.
-Unless the System User is excluded from recertificate.
+Unless the System User is excluded from recertification immediate recertification is possible after the withdrawal of a certificate.
 For this, the System User has to pass a certification audit successfully.